nus-cs2103-AY2122S1/ip/docs/README.md

 2. Mark a task as done
 3. Delete a task from the task list
 4. View all tasks in task list
-5. Find all tasks related to keyword(s)
+5. Find all tasks related to keyword(s) entered
 6. Archive a task
 7. View all tasks in archive
 8. Restore a task from the archive back to the task list

-All inputs are text-based and can be input via a Graphical User Interface (GUI).
+All inputs are *text-based* and can be input via a Graphical User Interface (GUI).
 All tasks that have been added or archived are saved and loaded automatically from a locally stored file!

 ## Usage